yochaigal/cairn/submissions/submission-guide.md

 ### Where do we go from here?

 Now that you know how to contribute, take a look at what is desired for the website.
-In particular,
+In particular:

  - [Future adventure conversions](/adventures/future-conversions/) if you have a adventure you have run in Cairn.
  - [Third party resources](/hacks/third-party/) if you have a product related to Cairn.